 Separation anxiety occurs when your dog becomes greatly distressed every time you leave.
 Scratching at the door, chewing things up, barking hysterically are just a few of the signs.
-Most dogs want to be close to their humans at all times and those that haven’t been taught how to stay alone may exhibit unwanted behaviours.
+Most dogs want to be close to their humans at all times, and those that haven't been taught how to stay alone may exhibit unwanted behaviors.
 The best approach is to gradually adjust your pet to being alone.

 Preventing Separation Anxiety

 Here are a few simple steps to make your puppy comfortable home alone: